Solvaring/ESO_ZBS_APIcreator/README.md

 Just open the resulting file this script creates ESOAPI.lua in notepad++, go to the find/replace tool and find all curly braces and commas at the beginning of a line with this regex "^\\}," then leave the replace field blank and 'replace all'

 After performing the instruction in the previous paragraph, go to the last line of the file and add a single closing curly brace '}'

+xmlapicreator2 operates over esouixml.txt and xmlapicreator operates over ESOXMLKeywordlist which you can then copy and paste onto the bottom of the api table of the plugin.

 ### Final notes: